Understanding Force Majeure

 For bookings where guests can’t complete their stay and which meet the FM conditions, the guests can request that you do one of the following:

 Under FM conditions, guests can also change stay dates for a non-refundable booking themselves.
-You can learn more about demand data in this article.
+You can learn more about the process in this article.
 You don’t need to do anything to facilitate this.
 To make it easier for your guests, we recommend having up-to-date availability for at least the next 12 months.

 Refunding bookings canceled due to FM